 Productstable in the

 Tablesgroup.
-Select the row and notice that the source and target definitions of the table appear in the Object Definitions pane with the differences highlighted.
+Select the row and The source and target definitions of the table appear in the Object Definitions pane with the differences highlighted.
 You can also expand the

 Productstable row in the Results pane to inspect the specific elements in the table that are different.

 By default all differences are included in the scope of the Update Target action.
-You can exclude differences that you do not want to synchronize.
-To do so, uncheck the in the Action column in the center of each row.
+You can exclude differences that you don't want to synchronize.
+To do so, uncheck the Action column in the center of each row.
 Alternatively, right-click a row in the Schema pane, and select Exclude.
-Notice that the row is immediately grayed out.
-When it is time to update the target database, this row will not be considered for any pending changes.
+The row is immediately grayed out.
+When it is time to update the target database, this row isn't considered for any pending changes.